MaterializeInc/materialize/doc/user/content/integrations/rust.md

 ---
 title: "Rust cheatsheet"
-description: "Use Rust tokio-postgres to connect, insert, manage, query and stream from Materialize."
+description: "Use Rust postgres-openssl to connect, insert, manage, query and stream from Materialize."
 aliases:
   - /guides/rust
 menu: